xavidop/blog/alexa/_posts/2020-03-01-how-to-create-alexa-custom-slot-types.md

   {:.figure}

-Here you have an example with all pokemons:
+Here you have an example with all pokemons proeprly set in the Alexa DEveloper Console:

 ![Full-width image](/assets/img/blog/tutorials/custom-slot-types/custom-slot-types-5.png){:.lead data-width="800" data-height="100"}
 List of Pokemons
 {:.figure}

-I have created for you some custom values if you want to reuse.
+I have created for you some custom values if you want to reuse it.
 You can find them in this [post](/alexa/2020-03-01-alexa-useful-custom-slots-types)

 That's all folks!
 I hope it will be useful!
 If you have any doubts or questions do not hesitate to contact me or put a comment below!